djhemath/hemath.dev/content/blog/journal-jan-2024.md

 Oh man, finding motivation is not easy with hobby projects.
 Some days I sit and overdo it, and other days I just stare at the screen and do nothing completely.
 But I wanna push myself and complete this project as soon as possible.

-After some days, I found out that we can add something called “Topics” to our repos in Github.
+After some days, I found out that we can add something called "Topics" to our repos in Github.
 It acts like tags.
 I added that for the frontend repo and the next day I received a comment on one of my issues.
 A person asked if they could work on that issue.
 I obviously said yes, but that person didn't respond.

 Checkout the project - [https://github.com/Dev-Profile-Page](https://github.com/Dev-Profile-Page)

 ## The Birthday
 It was a dramatic day.
-One of my good friends, also a sister “Rij” brought me a cake for my birthday.
+One of my good friends, also a sister "Rij" brought me a cake for my birthday.
 But she forgot the actual date and ended up visiting me a day before my birthday.
 It's kind of a new experience to cut my birthday cake before a day.
 Her face when she realized that Jan 20 isn't my birthday was funny.

 She brought a birthday hat, it's my first time having one.
 ![Me, wearing a birthday cap](https://firebasestorage.googleapis.com/v0/b/dj-hemath-blog.appspot.com/o/blog-images%2Fme-with-birthday-cap-min.jpg?alt=media&token=f91ddfb9-05b1-4fb7-9f93-c6eb914169a1)